 If someone else violated any of these or another traffic law and you suffered injuries as a result, you could file an insurance claim or lawsuit for compensation.
 You shouldn’t be forced to pay for your medical treatment and other expenses when another driver was at fault for the accident.

 Possible Compensation After a Traffic Violation Accident in Charlotte

 If there’s sufficient evidence that the other driver’s actions led to the accident, you might be entitled to compensation from their auto insurance company.
 The North Carolina fault system determines that the at-fault driver becomes liable for the injured party’s losses.
 These losses may include:

-The law requires However, if you discover the at-fault driver doesn’t have insurance, you might have to file a claim with your own insurance company.
+The law requires minimum limits of liability for all drivers.
+However, if you discover the at-fault driver doesn’t have insurance, you might have to file a claim with your own insurance company.

 Every vehicle owner, even motorcycle riders, must carry UM insurance.
 Uninsured/underinsured motorist coverage is available when the liable driver doesn’t have auto insurance or high enough liability limits to compensate for a person’s total losses.

 If you file a UM claim, you could pursue compensation for your medical bills, lost wages, and other expenses.
 Some policies will even compensate you for your pain and suffering.
 Every policy is different, and DeMayo Law Offices can review yours to determine what it will cover and the available limits.